Field Notes

 So when one builder says $190 and another says $240, you are not necessarily looking at a $50 difference in value.
 You may be looking at two different definitions of “the house.”
 Our per-foot figures cover the complete, finished, move-in-ready house: foundation through final clean.
 Land and site work are priced separately, because until we test your soil and walk your land, any number for them would be fiction.

 Allowances deserve their own warning.
 A quote can hide almost anything inside a line that reads “flooring allowance: $8,000.”
-If the flooring you actually want costs $19,000, the quote was never real; it was a placeholder wearing a dollar sign.
-The lowball allowance is the oldest trick in residential construction, and it works because nobody checks it until the house is framed and switching builders is unthinkable.
+If the flooring you actually want costs $19,000, the quote was never real.

 The honest question to ask any builder is not “what is your price per foot” but “what would this exact house, on this exact land, cost me to move into.”
 Which brings us to how we answer it.